rancher/docs/content/rancher/v2.5/en/cluster-admin/cluster-autoscaler/amazon/_index.md

 ### 1. Create a Custom Cluster

-On Rancher server, we should create a custom k8s cluster v1.18.x.
+On Rancher server, we should create a custom k8s cluster.
+Refer [here](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/) to check for version compatibility.

 Be sure that cloud_provider name is set to `amazonec2`.
 Once cluster is created we need to get:

 * clusterID: `c-xxxxx` will be used on EC2 `kubernetes.io/cluster/<clusterID>` instance tag
 * clusterName: will be used on EC2 `k8s.io/cluster-autoscaler/<clusterName>` instance tag